Investigative Journalist, Apache

 Expertise: La Critique De L’information (Médias Traditionnels, Fake News, Théories Du Complot), La Place Du Jeu Vidéo Dans La Culture.
 Information Criticism (Traditional Media, Fake News, Conspiracy Theories), Place Of Video Games In Culture

-Communications and Events Manager, EU DisinfoLab
+Project and Communications Manager, EU DisinfoLab

 Maria Giovanna Sessa